Computational Capabilities and Compiler Development for Neutral Atom Quantum Processors: Connecting Tool Developers and Hardware Experts: Selected Case Studies

 For the shuttling capability, we make multiple simplifying assumptions to illustrate the promising potential as an alternative to regular gate-based swapping.
 We compare the two swapping techniques concerning different hardware parameters such as coherence times, CX gate fidelity, shuttling velocity, and qubit number.
 As a result, shuttling outperforms gate-based swapping for both considered hardware setups.
 Nevertheless, we also indicate possible situations regarding high CX fidelity or a large number of idle qubits, where the error-prone but faster SWAP gates become interesting again.
 This would imply the need for a hybrid compilation process, where the mapping pass decides dynamically if gate-based swapping or shuttling-based qubit rearrangement is favorable.

 In summary, the evaluations performed in this section illustrate the use of the capabilities discussed previously and give multiple insights on how different hardware parameters affect the compilation output.
-This is helpful for tool developers to build hardware-aware compilation software based on optimization techniques based on valuable figures of merit.
+This is helpful for tool developers to build hardware-aware compilation software based on optimization techniques based on valuable figures of merit and, this way, facilitates the development of NA-specific compilers.
 At the same time, the results can also give hardware experts insight into devising future hardware, prioritizing hardware attributes that yield the most likely output improvement.
+As an advantage, this allows for the effective co-design of hardware setups and compilation software, necessary to explore the full capabilities of the NAQC platform.